CESNET/php-perun-ws/docs/api/apiary_blueprint.md

 ### List all groups [GET]
 + Parameters
     + filter_group_id (integer, optional) ...
 A comma-separated list of group IDs to list
+    + filter_type (string, optional) ...
+Return groups of the specified type only (multiple values separated by commas may be used)

 + Response 200